 Please read the common steps first.

-Singularity provides two modes for running containers as a non-root user:
+Singularity provides three modes for running containers as a non-root user:

-The former one does not fall into the scope of Rootless Containers, as the actual runtime binary gains the root privileges via the SETUID bit.
+The first one does not fall into the scope of Rootless Containers.
+In that mode,

 the runtime binary gains root privileges via the setuid bit and maps the root user

 inside the container to the root user outside the container.
 Although the setuid portion

 of the runtime is kept fairly small, it mounts the contents of a container file as root

 and has options to run overlayfs as root (for example

 The second mode does not use setuid root, so it is in the scope of Rootless Containers.
 In fact, it does not even use a setuid root helper.
 As a result, it has only one user id directly mapped to the same user id outside the container, and all other user ids including root are mapped to a nobody user id.
 This limits the types of applications it can run and does not meet OCI container requirements because it cannot run many system-level applications.

 The third mode also falls into our scope in that it can avoid its own setuid root runtime